Launching a WordPress Blog

 Friendly File Names - Permalinks

-1. Go to Options | Permalinks and under Common Options, select "Custom, specific below" then paste in the following: /%postname%/ This sets up your file names as friendly SEO file names, such as /hello-world.php instead of /?p-123
+1. Go to Settings | Permalinks and under Common Options, select "Custom Structure" then paste in the following: /%postname%/ This sets up your file names as friendly SEO file names, such as /hello-world.php instead of /?p-123

 Configure your categories